Published by Afterschool.my on May 09, 2017, 02:51 pm

 The PTPTN applicants need to follow a few steps below to apply for their loan while PPBU applicants need to apply online - Image via spireoptout.com

 To apply to PTPTN, just follow these 5 Simple steps

 And the winner is ………. you of course!
-Both the PPBU and PTPTN have it’s pros and cons.
-It really is up to the student to think and decide which one is better suited to what they want to achieve.
+Both the PPBU and PTPTN have its pros and cons.
+It is really up to the student to think and decide which one is better suited to what they want to achieve.
 Having two different options though is definitely a win for students all over Malaysia.